wongzit/wongzit.github.io/_posts/3d-icss-analyses-with-icssgen3d-and-icsscub3d/2021-06-13-3d-icss-analyses-with-icssgen3d-and-icsscub3d.md

 ## Submit input files to Gaussian calculation

 ICSSgen3D would generate several input files, and we need to submit these input files to Gaussian calculation.
-The input files named from xxx_3DICSS_0001.log, xxx_3DICSS_0002.log, ... .
-From the second input file, the guess=read keyword is included to save the calculation time by reading MO information from the previous .chk file.
+The input files named from *xxx_3DICSS_0001.log*, *xxx_3DICSS_0002.log*, ... .
+From the second input file, the `guess=read` keyword is included to save the calculation time by reading MO information from the previous .chk file.
 So, please save these input files into one folder.

 I wrote a Bash Shell script ([RunGJF](https://github.com/wongzit/minorScripts)) for submit all Gaussian jobs in the same dictionary one by one.